 AFC Urgent Care Denver Speer provides immediate walk-in clinic access to patients in Speer, Baker, Captiol Hill, and Alamo Plactica Colorado.
 Simply visit and get the care you need for a variety of skin irritations in minutes.

-Additionally, our local urgent care center at AFC Denver East is perfect for patients from Hale, CO and South Park Hill, CO to recieve updated medications and treatments for persistent skin infections.
+Additionally, our local urgent care center at AFC Denver Park Hill is perfect for patients from Hale, CO and South Park Hill, CO to recieve updated medications and treatments for persistent skin infections.

 If you have any more questions about our urgent care services, plea